College Credit Plus

 If an applicant is not admitted due to low scores on the placement test, he or she may re-apply the following school year.

-Orientation will be held in spring for summer term, summer for fall term and fall for spring term.
-Remember that orientation is mandatory!
+A mandatory orientation will be held in spring for summer term, summer for fall term and fall for spring term.
 If you are admitted and plan to enroll for the fall or spring semester of the upcoming academic year, you must attend the orientation session in order to register for courses.

 There are risks involved that students should consider as they are deciding whether or not to participate.
 Students should talk through the pros and cons of participating with their parents or guardians and secondary counselor prior to registering for classes.